Other Dermatitis Conditions

 Topical metronidazole or clindamycin or sodium sulfacetamide

-A chronic inflammation of the lower legs.
-This is caused by pooling of blood and fluid under the skin.
-The condition tends to affect people with varicose veins and edema (swelling).
-It is most commonly seen in the ankles and can spread up to the knees.
+A chronic inflammation of the lower legs caused by poor circulation.
+This leads to pooling of blood and fluid under the skin.
+The condition tends to affect people with varicose veins and swelling (edema).
+It is most often seen in the ankles and can spread up to the knees.

 The skin may turn dark brown over time from this condition.
 Other symptoms may include: